API Documentation

 Code Editor Integration

-Enable Appizer MCP in AI-powered code editors like Cursor and Windsurf to enhance your development workflow:
+Enable Appizer MCP in AI-powered code editors to enhance your development workflow.
+Different editors use different configuration formats:

 {